 Active and passive investment management strategies have been locked in battle for decades now.
 Heavyweights on both sides of the argument cite academic studies and real-world fund examples to prove that their respective approach is superior, and investors continue to take sides.

-Given the recent market downturn, however, investors seem to be losing faith in active management.
+Given the recent market craziness, however, investors seem to be losing faith in active management.
 To add insult to injury, now there's fresh evidence that actively managed funds are ending up on the losing side of the investing battle.

 A recent Morningstar study revealed that not only do many active mutual funds fail to beat their respective indexes over time, but that those that actually do accomplish that feat take on outsized risk to do it.